B12 is an incredibly important vitamin. B12 helps maintain energy levels and ward off fatigue and is essential for proper metabolism.

 Vitamin B12 May Be Able to Stop Hair Loss and Encourage Thicker, Healthier Hair

 A deficiency in any of these three ingredients in scalp tissue will have a negative influence on hair health.
-Of course, we would never suggest turning to vitamin B12 simply for its benefits toward hair growth, but it's certainly a fantastic ancillary benefit.
+Of course, we would never suggest turning to vitamin B12 simply for its benefits toward hair growth, but it's undoubtedly a fantastic ancillary benefit.

-- How to Use Fasting to Boost Human Growth Hormone Levels - November 30th, 2017
+- How to Use Fasting to Boost Human Growth Hormone Levels - January 12th, 2021

 - Our Most Popular Diet Injection Programs (Call for Inquiry) - September 8th, 2020